If you buy something through my links, I may earn a commission (at no extra cost to you).

 Plan your trip with Riverside Outfitters — I’ve used them for several activities and day trips in town and they are organized, focused on safety, and work hard to provide a solid experience.
 I chose the Lower James River for my whitewater rafting trip, but they offer calmer (Upper James) and longer (both sections) trips as well.

-For a hair-raising, adrenaline-filled raft trip, head to the river in spring when water levels are highest and fastest.
+For a hair-raising, adrenaline-filled raft trip, head to the river in spring when water levels are highest and fastest (but also the coldest – here’s what to wear rafting).
 If that doesn’t coincide with your trip, you can also request a duckie (one-man inflatable kayak) instead of a raft which will give the experience of bigger water.
 Trips run from spring into fall, so you’ve got a big chunk of time to enjoy the James River!

 * * *